Flow length and size distributions in campus Internet traffic: Methodology

 \item inactive timeout,

 \item active timeout.

 \end{itemize}

 \emph{Inactive timeout} is the time, after which the particular flow record is exported under the condition that the exporting process does not collect any packet belonging to that flow.
-This means that packets with the same flow-defining key values, collected before reaching inactive timeout will be considered as a single flow, and those collected after the timeout will be considered as a separate flow.
+This means that packets with the same flow-defining key values, collected before reaching inactive timeout since the last packet will be considered as a single flow, and those collected after the timeout will be treated as a part of a new flow.
 The value of this timeout is a matter of flow definition and is crucial.
 For example, in the case of flowlet research, one would set this parameter to some subsecond value.
 This parameter strongly affects the resulting traffic model.

 \emph{Active timeout} defines the time after which particular flow record is exported even when the flow is still active.
 The aim of this parameter is to limit the amount of memory required to store active flow records and counters in the exporter.
-In an ideal situation, it should not affect collected flow features as split records are merged back (see below).
+In an ideal situation, it should not affect collected flow features as split records can be merged back (see below).
 However, the process of flows splitting performed by an exporter can introduce errors.
-Therefore, the timeout should be set to the highest value possible for particular hardware under expected load.
+Therefore, the timeout should be set to the highest value possible for particular hardware under expected load in order to reduce flow splitting as much as possible.